Canadian federal election results in New Brunswick: 2011

+2008

+2006

 Conservative Mike Allen defeated incumbent MP Andy Savoy in Tobique—Mactaquac.
 In the open seat of Moncton—Riverview—Dieppe, formerly held by Claudette Bradshaw, Brian Murphy kept the seat for the Liberals.
 There was no change elsewhere.

-2004 - 38th General Election
+2004

 The Liberals held three seats in the Anglophone south (Fredericton, Fundy and Tobique-Mactaquac), believed to be most vulnerable to the Conservatives.
 Despite heavy targeting, the Conservatives only managed to reclaim Fundy from John Herron (who defected from the old PC party in 2003).
 They lost the adjacent seat of Saint John, vacated by the retiring Elsie Wayne, making for a net Liberal gain.